non-binary/non-binary/README.md

 ## Hi there! 👋

 My name is Kara Graysen (but I'm still known as Luna in some circles).
 I'm a disabled non-binary person living in Montreal, Canada.
 I'm a senior iOS engineer with a specialization in CI/CD and mobile automation.
-I have been working in tech (as a support agent, engineer, architect, and more) and, in that time, I've worked for multiple big names such as [CircleCI](https://circleci.com), [Travis CI](https://travis-ci.com) and [Bitrise](https://bitrise.io) among others.
+I have been working in tech and, in that time, I've worked for multiple big names such as [CircleCI](https://circleci.com), [Travis CI](https://travis-ci.com) and [Bitrise](https://bitrise.io) among others.

 My objective in life is to help people.
 Through my [blog posts](https://noisypigeon.blog), side projects and in my full-time job, my interest is most piqued when I'm working on something that will have an impact on people's lives.
 Now I'm working on: [Valora](https://valoraapp.com), a Venmo-*like* app for underserved communities and Pigeon Documents, a document editor that focuses on accessibility and providing a great experience for everyone.